giannimonaco/ABIS/README.md

 # ABsolute Immune Signal (ABIS) deconvolution

 This Shiny app performs absolute deconvolution on RNA-Seq and microarray data.
+It also contain a Gene Viewer page where the expression of a gene can be visualized accorss 29 immune cell types.

 ---
 ## INSTALLATION